uclanlp/awesome-fairness-papers/README.md

 1. [The Multilingual Affective Soccer Corpus (MASC): Compiling a biased parallel corpus on soccer reportage in English, German and Dutch](https://www.aclweb.org/anthology/W16-6612), Braun, Nadine  and Goudbeek, Martijn  and Krahmer, Emiel, 2016
 1. [Word-order Biases in Deep-agent Emergent Communication](https://www.aclweb.org/anthology/P19-1509), Chaabouni, Rahma  and Kharitonov, Eugene  and Lazaric, Alessandro  and Dupoux, Emmanuel  and Baroni, Marco, 2019
 1. [Importance sampling for unbiased on-demand evaluation of knowledge base population](https://www.aclweb.org/anthology/D17-1109), Chaganty, Arun  and Paranjape, Ashwin  and Liang, Percy  and Manning, Christopher D., 2017
-1. [The price of debiasing automatic metrics in natural language evalaution](https://www.aclweb.org/anthology/P18-1060), Chaganty, Arun  and Mussmann, Stephen  and Liang, Percy, 2018
 1. [Bias and Fairness in Natural Language Processing](https://www.aclweb.org/anthology/D19-2004), Chang, Kai-Wei  and Prabhakaran, Vinod  and Ordonez, Vicente, 2019
 1. [Learning to Flip the Bias of News Headlines](https://www.aclweb.org/anthology/W18-6509), Chen, Wei-Fan  and Wachsmuth, Henning  and Al-Khatib, Khalid  and Stein, Benno, 2018
 1. [Analyzing Political Bias and Unfairness in News Articles at Different Levels of Granularity](https://www.aclweb.org/anthology/2020.nlpcss-1.16), Chen, Wei-Fan  and Al Khatib, Khalid  and Wachsmuth, Henning  and Stein, Benno, 2020